design-first/system-designer-documentation/docs/Create an extension.md

 ![Image Alt](../../img/8f12ab7-run.png)

-## Debug your extension on macOS and Windows 10
+## Debug your extension on macOS, Windows or Linux

 * go to the menu,
 * click on **Menu > Toggle Developper Tools**.